-Given that an undernourished country is a poor country and its future is dependent on the children, Nigeria risks a bleak feature as it raises generation of children with poor mental development due to malnutrition.
+Given that the future of a country is dependent on the children, Nigeria risks a bleak feature as it raises generations of children with poor brain development due to malnutrition.

 Malnutrition refers to deficiencies or excesses in nutrient intake, imbalance of essential nutrients or impaired nutrient utilisation.
-The double burden of malnutrition consists of both under-nutrition (stunting and wasting) and overweight (obesity), as well as diet-related noncommunicable diseases, says the World Helath Organisation (WHO).
+The double burden of malnutrition consists of both under-nutrition (stunting and wasting) and overweight (obesity), as well as diet-related non-communicable diseases, says the World Health Organisation (WHO).

 The United Nations Children’s Funds (UNICEF), describes stunting as what happens to a child’s brain and body when they don’t get the right kind of food or nutrients in their first 1,000 days of life to two years of age.

-Worse still, the COVID-19 pandemic and insurgency has deepened the challenge of accessibility to safe and nutritious foods and saw malnutrition rates soaring across the country particularly among children.
+Worse still, the COVID-19 pandemic and insurgency has deepened the challenge of accessibility to safe and nutritious foods and this has led to malnutrition rates soaring across the country particularly among children.

-This exegarbate danger has therefore, stressed the need for the governments to act on commitment to the Sustainable Development Goal (SDG) 2 – to achieve Zero Hunger by 2030.
+This exacerbating danger has therefore, stressed the need for the governments to act on commitment to the Sustainable Development Goal (SDG) 2 – to achieve Zero Hunger by 2030.

-Anthony, in his presentation at a media dialogue on Sustainable Development Goals (SDGs) as Child’s Rights, organised by UNICEF and ………….in Enugu State noted that many rights of children are yet to be fulfilled in Nigeria.
+Anthony, in his presentation at a media dialogue on Sustainable Development Goals (SDGs) as Child’s Rights, organised by UNICEF in collaboration with the Child Rights Information Bureau (CRIB) of the Federal Ministry of Information and Culture, in Enugu State, noted that many rights of children are yet to be fulfilled in Nigeria.
 Hence, Nigeria is far from realising the SDGs.

-“Embeded in each of the SDGs are several rights of children to be fulfilled without which progress would be made in achieving the SDGs,” he said.
+‘Embedded in each of the SDGs are several rights of children to be fulfilled without which progress would be made in achieving the SDGs,’ he said.